TinyCircuits/TinyCircuits-Wireling-Buzzer-AST1035/README.md

-# TinyCircuits Whisker Piezo
+# TinyCircuits Whisker Buzzer
 # AST1035 Rev1

 The design files are located under design_files/ for the TinyCircuits AST1035 Rev 1 PCB.
-This is a whisker board which features a simple Piezo-Electric buzzer to give your projects a voice in the form of a variety of tones.
+This is a whisker board which features a simple Electric buzzer to give your projects a voice in the form of a variety of tones.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.